akashkataria766/Sky-Core/README.md

 6. Create an account or sign in with an existing account.
 7. Explore the available features and test the application experience.

-> **Note:** This is a development/testing build.
+> **Note:** The Android application is currently a testing/development build.
 Application behavior and UI may change in future releases.

 ## 🌐 Web Application

-Sky Sense is also available as a web application.
+Sky Sense is available as a web application and can be accessed directly through a modern browser.

-The web version provides the same core product experience while allowing the platform to be accessed directly through a modern browser.
+The web application provides the primary Sky Sense experience and supports the same core platform functionality as the Android application.

 ## ✨ Current Capabilities

-The platform currently explores and provides functionality around:
+The platform currently provides functionality around:

-- Personal AI conversations
+- Personal AI conversations with SKY
 - Context-aware interaction
 - Conversation history
 - Personalized context and memory